XTLS/Xray-docs-next/docs/en/document/level-2/vless_reverse.md

 ### Scenario Description

 This part is not about exposing a public port for external access.
-Instead, the user first connects to VLESS on the public server, then uses the already-established reverse tunnel to send that user's traffic back to the internal device at home for further handling.
+Instead, the user first connects to the public Xray server, then uses the already-established reverse tunnel to send that user's traffic back to the internal device at home for further handling.

 This usage is closer to:

 - Accessing home LAN resources while roaming outside;
-- Sending a specific user's egress back through the home network;
-- Relaying through a public server, then returning to the home network to access a NAS, router panel, home DNS, or other internal services.
+- Relaying through a public server, then returning to the home network to access a NAS, router panel, or other internal services.

 ```mermaid
 flowchart LR